Table of Contents

 Car alarm randomly goes off at night

-In addition to common electrical faults, such as a low battery, loose connections and bad sensors, car alarms often go off at night as a result of extreme weather or the environment.
-For example, when there is heavy wind, rain, or thunderstorms, the alarm can be set off or if there are strong vibrations due to heavy traffic and flows of pedestrians.
+In addition to common electrical faults, such as a low battery, loose connections and bad sensors, car alarms often go off at night because of extreme weather or the environment.
+For example, when there is heavy wind or stormy weather, the alarm can be set off, as well as when there are strong vibrations due to heavy traffic and flows of pedestrians.

 However, you should also check to make sure that there are definitely no signs of a potential break in or animal activity as this is a time when both thieves and animal invaders are most active.